-Spanish V - SCCC
+Spanish V - SUNY Sullivan (SCCC)

-The Spanish V curriculum is centered on the five C's of the ACTFL standards: Communication, Cultures, Connections, Comparisons, and Communities.
+New York State and ACTFL Standards provide the academic framework for the course.
 Students will hone the three modes of communication-interpersonal, presentational and interpretive-and apply and expand upon the skills acquired in Spanish I-IV.
 A firm grasp of the basic grammatical and syntactical structures is assumed.
 There will be a great focus on developing advanced reading comprehension and critical thinking skills, and continued emphasis (from Spanish 4 -SCCC) on developing students' abilities to research and write fluently and persuasively in Spanish, and being able to effectively cite evidence for their claims.
 Each unit will include several readings, vocabulary, grammar, and cultural topics.
 While advanced grammatical topics are examined in detail, they are not the primary content of the course, and are addressed chiefly through daily reading and writing and obligatory use of Spanish in the classroom.
 Students have the option of taking this course for college credit.